Emergency Vet Sydney – 24/7 Trusted Care

 In the event of a pet emergency, come straight to us – no appointment is necessary

 If your pet needs emergency assistance, you want the best of care as soon as possible.
 Our experienced, caring veterinary professionals are on hand to provide exceptional treatment and advice.
 Head to your nearest Sydney Animal Hospitals emergency vet clinic to have your pet assessed.
-Our team is available throughout the day and our clinics are open for extended hours to provide emergency vet services.
+Our team is available throughout the day and our clinics are open for extended hours to provide critical care services.

 Daytime Emergency Vet Sydney Locations

-If your pet requires emergency care during regular opening hours, you can take them to one of our seven clinics across Sydney.
+If your pet requires emergency care during regular opening hours, you can take them to one of our seven Sydney emergency vet clinics across the city.

 Locally owned and operated